jeff-hager-dev/mongo-seed/README.md

 # mongo-seed
 A build with testing MEAN applications in mind.
 Allow a developer to write the test data for and populate the database then tear it down.

+Also open to anyone who wants to build this out with more cool things.

 ## Reason for Existence

 I built this to help with testing MEAN stack applications.
 So, you may be asking "Why did you do this?" or "Why not use RAKE?"